The Magical Menagerie of Norbertine Bresslern-Roth

 Being so in tune with the public’s soul he could not miss the opportunity to add a few dogs to his oeuvre.
 He did it in a very playful way with his famous Balloon Dogs and in a bit more environmentally oriented way in Bilbao with Puppy.
 We know that the puppy is a West Highland terrier, but there is less clarity on the Balloon Dogs.
 I decided that for me they will be poodles, what do you think?

 As you can see dogs are an endless source of inspiration, not only in old dusty portraits but also in modern art.
-Also, we can observe how the attitude to dogs changed in the 20th century, from a mere pet or hunting accessory they became a subject in their own right.
+Also, we can observe how the attitude to dogs changed in the 20th century, from mere pets or hunting accessories they became a subject in their own right.
 Infused with personality, they take center stage.
-As I’m sure, the pandemic puppies did for those of you who adopted them.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!